 To complete a Casual Registration Form you will need:

-A passport or photo driving licence must be seen along with proof of the traders address such as bank statements and gas/electric/water/telephone bills.
+- a passport must be seen along with proof of the traders address such as bank statements and no more than 3 months old.